crashey-glitch/nirivoid/README.md

 # Session environment

+Added a couple packages to allow Steam to run everything

 ```bat
 xbps-install xwayland-satellite xorg-server-xwayland
 ```
-To allow for steam to run titles.

 To make sound work the pipewire process has to start on launch.
 The same is for polkit to allow thunar to mount partitions.
+See the spaw-at-start section in my [niri config](.config/niri/config.kdl)

 [back](#table-of-contents)